Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 ACRES U.S.A.
 What has been so unusual in Argentina is physicians banding together speaking out so forcefully.
 You don’t see that in the United States on pesticides.

 GILLAM.
 I think the impacts on people are more acutely noticeable in a place like Argentina.
 You can see it in the birth defects and other forms of suffering.
-Here, in the United States, many farms are thousands of acres in size and miles from densely populated areas.
-And diseases, like cancers, seen in farmers and farm workers, often take many years to develop.
+Here in the United States, many farms are thousands of acres in size and miles from densely populated areas.
+And diseases like cancers, seen in farmers and farm workers, often take many years to develop.
 It’s also hard to tie them to one pesticide or another, though we know from a body of research that farm workers and farmers face a greater risk because of their exposure to agrichemicals.
 The federal government has ongoing epidemiological studies to understand how farmers’ exposure to all the pesticides impacts their health.

 ACRES U.S.A.
 Have there been repercussions for the scientists and physicians addressing this issue in Argentina?

 GILLAM.
 A leading Argentinian scientist, Andres Carrasco, came to be a chemical industry target after he found harmful impacts on embryos related to glyphosate.
-Like Séralini, he tried to raise public awareness about these concerns and research.
+Like Séralini, he tried to raise public awareness about these concerns.
 He was roundly attacked and had his reputation dragged through the dirt.
 He even reported being physically threatened.
 While trying to give a public presentation, he was almost assaulted and had to flee by car.
 Before he could get away, the vehicle was surrounded by a mob of people shaking and beating on it.
 Later he died, so he’s no longer here to continue his struggle.
 Trying to shut down the voices of scientists who raise questions or concerns is part of the industry playbook.
 There was a Canadian scientist named Thierry Vrain, who had been a supporter of genetic engineering.
 After he retired from the agriculture department in Canada, he became very concerned about glyphosate and began doing public speaking to raise awareness about glyphosate.
 Along the way, he encountered chemical industry supporters trying to block his presentations.
 Monsanto’s surrogates mounted a campaign to get a speech in Texas blocked.
 They were successful in getting it canceled, but then another venue was found and he gave the speech.

 GILLAM.
 It’s too late.
 I was reminded of how early people sounded the alarm bells on this problem.
 The weed scientists, who were in the best position to know, warned everybody, shortly after genetically engineered crops were introduced.
 They predicted that such extensive, repeated use of one chemical would create populations of resistant weeds and the herbicide wouldn’t be effective anymore.
 Monsanto brushed them off and convinced the EPA to ignore them, too.
 I remember talking to Monsanto about weed resistance issues and them telling me it wasn’t going to happen.
 Only after facts on the ground shifted and the company and the regulators could no longer deny the epidemic of resistant weeds did they get engaged.
 By that time, 2011 or 2012, the horse was already out of the barn.
 Farmers were using two and three times more glyphosate to try to kill these weeds.
 A lot of cotton farmers had to hire people to pull weeds by hand.
 It’s been extraordinarily costly in labor and decreased production.